brenns10/brennan.io/_posts/2015-01-16-write-a-shell-in-c.md

 ## Putting together builtins and processes

-The last missing piece of the puzzle is to implement `lsh_execute()`, the function that will either launch either a builtin, or a process.
-If you're reading this far, you'll know that we've set ourselves up for a really simple
+The last missing piece of the puzzle is to implement `lsh_execute()`, the function that will either launch a builtin, or a process.
+If you're reading this far, you'll know that we've set ourselves up for a really simple function:
-function:

 ```c
 int lsh_execute(char **args)